 - A comprehensive report that lists the question type and level of difficulty for each test question.
 This report also shows your answers and whether you answered correctly, incorrectly, or omitted the question.

-The QAS is available if you took the SAT in October, January, or May in the United States.
+The QAS is available if you took the SAT in October, March, or May in the United States or Canada.
 For testers in other countries it is only available for May test dates.
 It costs $18 to order.